jesuscopado/neuronhub-gatsby/content/posts/2023-06-11-i-see-therefore-i-want/index-1.md

 author: Juan García Ruiz
 date: '2023-06-11'
 secret: true
-excerpt: >-
-  Have you ever felt that they don’t value your work as much as they should?
+excerpt: "\U0001F1EA\U0001F1F8 \U0001F1EC\U0001F1E7 | Have you ever felt that they don’t value your work as much as they should?
 Have you felt that they’ve gotten used to you just doing things right?
 If so, you’ll agree that it’s not nice.
-Well, you do the same thing!
+Well, you do the same thing!"
 hero: images/the-lovers.jpeg
 ---
 <span class="clarification-box"> ¿Quieres leer el artículo en español? <a href="/Culo-veo-culo-quiero">Encuéntralo aquí.</a> </span>